MoserMichael/follow-kube-logs/README.md

 # Installation.

-1. Download the script by following this link.
+1. Download the script by following [this link](https://raw.githubusercontent.com/MoserMichael/follow-kube-logs/master/follow-kube-logs.py)
 2. You can optionally install argument autocompletion for the bash shell by running the following command: ```  follow-kube-logs.py -b >>$HOME/.bashrc ```

 # help file of the script